 This is only the beginning of the fascinating traditions of the ethnic and cultural mixing bowl that is Madagascar.
 We were fortunate to have tour leader in Jose who was not only knowledgeable about all these ceremonies and traditions, but welcomed our curiosity and fielded our many questions.

-Traveling Madagascar Independently vs. With a Tour
+Traveling Independently to Madagascar vs. Taking a Madagascar Tour

 After traveling through Madagascar and witnessing a variety of travel options and styles, we're happy with our decision to take the G Adventures tour.
 The reasons are many, but the main ones include the fact that the tour's itinerary included activities we would not have been able to arrange on our own, logistical support, and comfortable and reliable transportation (distances are vast in Madagascar).
 Most importantly, our high-quality local G Adventures CEO (guide), Jose, made all the difference in our understanding Madagascar in all of its complexity.